-Our customers require our products to undergo a lengthy and expensive qualification process without any assurance of product sales reliability testing.
+Our customers require our products to undergo a lengthy and expensive qualification process without any assurance of product sales

+Prior to purchasing our products, our customers require that our products undergo an extensive qualification process, which involves testing of the products in the customer's system as well as rigorous reliability testing.
 This qualification process may continue for six months or longer.
 However, qualification of a product by a customer does not ensure any sales of the product to that customer.
 Even after successful qualification and sales of a product to a customer, a subsequent revision to the product or software, changes in the IC's manufacturing process or the selection of a new supplier by us may require a new qualification process, which may result in delays and in us holding excess or obsolete inventory.
 After our products are qualified, it can take an additional six months or more before the customer commences volume production of components or devices that incorporate our products.
 Despite these uncertainties, we devote substantial resources, including design, engineering, sales, marketing and management efforts, toward qualifying our products with customers in anticipation of sales.
 If we are unsuccessful or delayed in qualifying any of our products with a customer, such failure or delay would preclude or delay sales of such product to the customer, which may impede our growth and cause our business to suffer.